SAP-samples/teched2025-AD168/exercises/ex1/README.md

 # Purchase Order Approval - Process Variants

-In this exercise, we will learn how to create different Process Variants for the Purchase Order Approval Process..
+In this exercise, we will learn how to create different Process Variants for the Purchase Order Approval Process in :<br>

-## Exercise 1.1 Sub Exercise 1 Description
+1. Variant Template Editor - Template developer is usually a pro developer and creates the variant template, the default variant.<br>

+2. Variant Management Editor - Variant user - usually a business configuration expert - accesses the variant management editor from the tile in your SAP Build Work Zone, standard edition site and creates and defines the order of the variants<br>

+## Create Process Variant Template

 After completing these steps you will have created...